 Netflix’s ‘Legends’ shows the true story of a secret operation started by Her Majesty’s Customs and Excise in the 1990s.
 The aim of this group was to infiltrate drug mafia networks that were smuggling heroin from Afghanistan to the UK.
 One of the key characters in the series is Mylonas, who helps the protagonist, Guy Stanton, in getting access and making contacts.
 He comes with a detailed backstory as someone who has deep networks in the drug world but has also been working with the UK government for years.
 This character is played by Gerald Kyd, who brings out the nuance and complexity of such a role.

-Mylonas’ Character is Inspired by a Real Person Who Helped British Authorities
+The Character of Mylonas is Inspired by a Real Person Who Helped British Authorities

-Creator Neil Forsyth has said that there are many characters in the series whose names have been changed, and in some cases, different real-life individuals have been merged into single characters.
+Creator Neil Forsyth has said that many characters in the series have had their names changed, and in some cases, real-life individuals have been merged into a single character.
 In the series, Mylanos is the person who helps Guy Stanton get in touch with the Turkish drug leader and remains by his side throughout the operation.
-He also tells Stanton how Don Clark, the Head of Operations for the department, has saved his life and how he has been working with them for years.
+He also tells Stanton that Don Clark, the department’s Head of Operations, has saved his life and that he has been working with them for years.
 He stands in victory and relief with Stanton at the end and is central to the entire story.

-In real life, the Mylonas character is inspired by a man named Andreas Antoniades, who also went by the name Keravnos, meaning “Thunderbolt” in Greek.
-Based on available information from news records, he worked with the British during the fight for independence in Cyprus and allegedly betrayed his former colleagues in EOKA, a Greek Cypriot militant group.
+In real life, the Mylonas character is inspired by Andreas Antoniades, who also went by the name Keravnos, meaning “Thunderbolt” in Greek.
+Based on available information from news records, he worked with the British during the fight for independence in Cyprus.
+According to historical archives, he voluntarily acted as an informant for the British forces, revealing the identities of his former colleagues in EOKA, a Greek Cypriot militant group. allegedly betrayed his former colleagues in EOKA, a Greek Cypriot militant group.
 He acted as a British informer, and when his identity was uncovered, he was granted asylum in London and given a $20,000 stipend.

-He moved to London in 1958 and then reportedly began to be allegedly involved in a protection racket involving Greek Cypriot café owners.
-He worked for the British government for various secret operations until the 1990s, when his name came out and his association with criminal gangs ceased for his own safety.
-In the early 2000s, Guy Stanton was also investigated for allegedly taking bribes from Keravnos during the period of their association, but nothing was proven and all accusations were dismissed.
+Following his move to London in 1958, he was reportedly investigated by law enforcement regarding a protection racket involving Greek Cypriot café owners, though no charges were filed.
+He worked for the British government on various secret operations until the 1990s, when his name came to light and his association with criminal gangs ceased for his own safety.
+In the early 2000s, Guy Stanton was also investigated for allegedly accepting bribes from Keravnos during their association, but no evidence was found, and all accusations were dismissed.

 Andreas Antoniades Remained a Valuable Asset to British Authorities For Years